-If you’re in a car accident in Illinois (or injured in another accident type) and suffer damages, you’ll likely have questions about who will pay for these damages and what your legal options are.
+If you’re in a car accident in Illinois (or injured in another type of accident) and suffer damages, you’ll likely have questions about who will pay for these damages and what your legal options are.

 At the offices of VanDerGinst Law, our car accident attorneys can help you to understand our state’s fault laws and how to recover your maximum settlement amount.

 What Is a “No-Fault” State?

 In a no-fault car accident state, fault for an accident does not play a role in a party’s ability to recover damages — at least for most minor and moderate crashes.

 Instead, after an accident, each party will make a claim with their own insurance company for compensation, regardless of fault.
 So, damage recovery is still possible if you caused an accident.

 However, no-fault car insurance states generally have a ‘threshold’ at which plaintiffs can step outside of the ‘no-fault system’ and file a lawsuit directly against the party for any damages that are in excess of that amount.